CageCrumpets/CageCrumpets/README.md

 - 👋 Hi, I’m @CageCrumpets
-- 👀 I’m interested in learning how to develope apps and videogames.
+- 👀 I’m interested in learning how to develop apps and videogames.
-- 🌱 I’m currently learning javascript, and sharpening my python.
+- 🌱 I’m currently learning javascript and react framework
 - 💞️ I’m looking to collaborate with anyone who can present me a good learning opportunity.
 - 📫 How to reach me orkin.kyle@gmail.com